la2050/archive/_projects/2016/localizing-disaster-response-to-meet-the-challenges-of-the-21st-century.md

   level to ensure national relief resources are deployed most effectively and efficiently when available; and ensure the ability to monitor response, recovery and rebuilding efforts in ways external agencies simply cannot mimic.
+Please explain how you will define and measure success for your project.​: >- A BRU's volunteer numbers are driven by a set of ratios applied to a city's population.
+A city of any size is considered to have met its Basic Readiness Standard if it has a single functional BRU.
+One basic readiness unit consists of 100 registered TR volunteers, 25 of which are deployable, 8 of which have completed Tools, Tactics and Techniques Training, and 3 of which have completed Command and General staff training.
+The Basic Readiness Standard is not intended to be able to meet the response needs of an overwhelming event in LA, but rather contribute to small-scale operations and plan and execute impactful projects.

+  An Advanced Readiness Standard is achieved when TR's volunteer density in a city regressively scales to approximately one BRU per 100K residents.
+At an Advanced Readiness Level, Team Rubicon is capable of delivering meaningful assistance to the municipality during Type 1 and 2 level responses.
+For Los Angeles, that would require 22 BRUs.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/localizing-disaster-response-to-meet-the-challenges-of-the-21st-century/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5594912265741-team90.jpg
 organization_name: Team Rubicon